Sunday of Week 19 of Ordinary Time (Year B)

 Called by the Father

-Here in the Gospel the people were being given that invitation but they were not responding.
-They could not; they had already closed their minds: "This fellow is just the carpenter from Nazareth."
+Here in the Gospel the people were being given that invitation, but they were not responding.
+They could not; they had already closed their minds, thinking: “This fellow is just the carpenter from Nazareth.”
 And, to be honest, we also do that frequently as Jesus comes in various forms and through all kinds of people into our lives inviting us to love and serve him.
-In many cases, the Jesus that people reject is a creation of their own or of people around them but not the Jesus of the Gospel.
+In many cases, the Jesus that people reject is a creation of their own or of people around them, but not the Jesus of the Gospel.
+Jesus says:

 The Bread of life

 The people’s ancestors had manna in the desert.
-But it was only material food.
-They died.
+But that was only material food, and they died.
 Indeed, many died in sin and in rebellion against God.
 But that is not possible with the bread that Jesus gives.
 His is a life-giving bread.
 To eat that bread is to be totally united with God through Jesus.
 It is to have one’s whole life impregnated with the spirit of Jesus.
-And, in the Gospel, that is a definition of life.
+And in the Gospel, that is a definition of life.
 Such a person is fully alive – now and forever.

 Lord Jesus Christ, Son of the living God,